Animals That Start With I

 5. Indigo snake (Drymarchon)

-Indigo snakes are actually a group of animals that start with i.
+Rather than an individual species, Indigo snakes are actually a group of animals that start with the letter i.
 They include the yellow-tailed indigo snake, the Texas indigo snake (pictured below), falcon indigo snake and others.
 They are all included in the Drymarchon genus and are characterized by glossy black colored scales which give them their name.
 They will eat almost any animal they can, including rattlesnakes if given the opportunity.

 6. Iago sparrow (Passer iagoensis)